dhoconno/ONT-MHC-genotyper/README.md

 # ONT-MHC-genotyper

 A Nextflow pipeline for MHC genotyping from Oxford Nanopore sequencing data using Fluidigm barcode-based demultiplexing.
+Originally developed by DHO in experiment 31570.

 ## Overview